← Kevin Weldon

 Ages ago in high school, I took a half-year course in photography and it was my first exposure to analog film.
 I remember crafting pinhole cameras from oatmeal canisters and splashing cyanotype paper into chemical baths in a dark room.
 Loads of fun.

-There's something that feels more "real" when we compare analog art to digital art.
-Digital files seem to come from some vague point out in the ether, a series of electrons performing computations in matrices to approximate what we see and hear in the world.
-I think this is most clear in music: a Spotify file wired through headphones will offer a different listening experience compared to a vinyl record, pulled out from a sleeve and scratched over time, placed on a carousel where you can see it spinning and the vibrations produced from a sharp needle in front of your eyes.
-In photography, analogue film captures light at the moment you place your finger on a shutter.
-A permanent chemical reaction is triggered and the light bouncing from the Sun to the subject through your lens and onto a negative is kept there forever.
+There's something that feels more "real" about analog mediums compared to digital.
+Digital files seem to come from some vague point space, just a series of electrons pushed through matrices to simulate what we see and hear with our own eyes and ears.
+I think this is most clear in music.
+A Spotify file transmitted through bluetooth headphones is a fully different listening experience compared to a vinyl record.
+There is no pulling music out of a sleeve, hearing the scratches built over time, or setting it on a carousel where you can see the disc spin with vibrations making music from a sharp needle in front of your eyes.
+It's the same reason I like analog film.
+A film roll holds onto the light captured at the moment you place your finger on a shutter.
+It's chemical.
+The same light bouncing from the Sun to the subject through your lens and onto a negative is kept there forever.

-Anyway, that's just me waxing poetic on my love for analogue photography.
+Anyway, that's part of the reason I like analog photography.
 At some point in my late teens, I found my dad's old Canon AE-1 in the basement and have used it with a stock lens ever since.

 Film photograph